 - What does a [insert role here] actually do?

-Answer those questions thoroughly and your robust understanding will shine through at interview.
+Answer those questions thoroughly and your robust understanding will shine through at the interview.

 Appreciation of your skills